emilisb/ff-iframe-sw-test/README.md

-**Example demonstrating how a service worker in a cross-origin iframe cannot intercept network requests initiated by a web worker.**
+**Example demonstrating how a Mozilla Firefox service worker in a cross-origin iframe cannot intercept network requests initiated by a web worker.**

 ## Setup